turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/3_ session_and_application_tab_templates.md

    - The anchor tab is a required field
 4. Select the application tab template used as the anchor tab, notice that:
    - The tab is designed to accomodate any items from the channel

+## Summary

+Session and activity tabs allow agents to manage the variety of screens that they may need open at any one time.
+We can use session and activity tabs to customise these screens where we see an opportunity to increase agent productivity.